MuesliSwapLabs/muesliswap-sockets-across-machines/README.md

 - **Just**: Command run helper, which is used to setup and start the server.
 - **Python 3.6+**: Ensure Python is installed on both the client and server machines.
 - **SSH Access**: SSH key-based authentication set up between the client and server.
-- **Sudo Access**: Ensure that there is passwordless sudo access on server.
 - **Cardano Node**: A running Cardano node on the server machine.
 - **Operating System**: Compatible with Unix-like systems (Linux, macOS).